 Okay, possibly a whole lot more.

 So far they have read Life of Pi, Malcolm X, and a few others.
-I'm trying to get them to read more than just the same old “Diary of a Whimpy Kid” books that seem to be the craze even several years later.
-My youngest is just too old and has to high of a reading level anymore for that book series but he helped me create this middle school summer reading list and a great High School must-read summer reading list as well.
+I'm trying to get them to read more than just the same old “Diary of a Wimpy Kid” books that seem to be the craze even several years later.
+My youngest is just too old and has too high of a reading level anymore for that book series but he helped me create this middle school summer reading list and a great High School must-read summer reading list as well.

-The extraordinary, ground breaking New York Times bestsellers The Hunger Games and Catching Fire, along with the third book in The Hunger Games trilogy by Suzanne Collins, Mockingjay, are available for the first time ever in a beautiful boxset edition.
+The extraordinary, groundbreaking New York Times bestsellers The Hunger Games and Catching Fire, along with the third book in The Hunger Games trilogy by Suzanne Collins, Mockingjay, are available for the first time ever in a beautiful boxset edition.
 Stunning, gripping, and powerful.
 The trilogy is now complete and another great series that is perfect for middle school summer reading!